 Identify a resume form you are comfortable with and best reflects your skill set:

 - Chronological: This style of resume lists your work experience in chronological order starting with your most recent job.
-It is ideal if you have stable work history, your most recent position reflects the strongest aspect of your work experience, and the position you are pursuing is in a field in which you have a strong background.
+It is ideal if you have a stable work history, your most recent position reflects the strongest aspect of your work experience, and the position you are pursuing is in a field in which you have a strong background.